Teach English in New York

 New Yorkers have attitude, and they’re not afraid to use it.
 But it’s a lot more complicated than simple rudeness, which has long been how some outsiders have mischaracterized the folks of this fair metropolis.
 Instead, it’s a mixture of being touchy, brave, on your toes, jaded, over-worked and intensely focused.
 Hang out on a subway, for example, and you’ll quickly notice that no-one’s making eye contact, but rather studiously avoiding it.
 The thought is, ‘who needs to be pulled into a conversation or potential conflict with a crazy person?’
 Or, ‘why would I want to be waylaid with small talk when this 15-minute commute is the only time I have to myself all day?’
 Ask one of those blank-faced people for directions, however, and they’ll respond with explicit instructions and a nurturing smile, and perhaps even escort you themselves if it’s on the way to where they’re headed.

 Politically, New York City is a bit of a contradiction; historically, New Yorkers have voted largely Democrat, but after years of neglect, the city has elected two (rather popular) Republicans for mayor.
-They don’t seem to have done too bad a job either.

 - Be prepared to apply to and work in a number of different institutions in the city to get the best pay.
 Evening work is also widely available.

 - Craigslist is most useful for three things: finding an apartment, finding a job and finding cheap furniture.